sinanshamsudheen/Obsidian/PYQ QnA master prompt for perplexity.md

 ### 📋 **Example Structure (Demo Only)**

 Module 1:

-PART A:
+PART A (3 Marks):
 1. Define alkalinity and its types – Water Chemistry – 87%
-   - Answer:
+   - **Answer:**
-     - Alkalinity is the capacity to neutralize acids.
+     - Alkalinity is the ability of water to neutralize acids.
-     - Caused by hydroxide, carbonate and bicarbonate ions.
+     - Caused mainly by hydroxides (OH⁻), carbonates (CO₃²⁻), and bicarbonates (HCO₃⁻).
-     - Expressed in mg/L as CaCO₃.
+     - Expressed as mg/L of CaCO₃ equivalent.
-     - Temporary or permanent based on source.
+     - Types: temporary (due to HCO₃⁻) and permanent (due to CO₃²⁻, OH⁻).

+---

-PART B:
+PART B (8 Marks):
-1. Explain ion-exchange process of water softening – Water Treatment – 95%
+1. Explain the ion-exchange process of water softening – Water Treatment – 95%
+   - **Answer:**
+     - Water hardness is caused by the presence of calcium (Ca²⁺) and magnesium (Mg²⁺) ions that react with soap and form insoluble scum.
+     - The ion-exchange process removes these hardness-causing ions by replacing them with sodium (Na⁺) ions using specially prepared resins.
-   - Answer:
+     - **Resins used:**
-     - Hardness due to Ca²⁺ and Mg²⁺ ions.
+       - *Cation-exchange resin (R–Na):* exchanges Na⁺ for Ca²⁺ and Mg²⁺.
-     - Ion-exchange resin replaces Ca²⁺/Mg²⁺ with Na⁺.
-     - Includes regeneration with brine solution.
+       - *Anion-exchange resin (R–OH):* removes anions such as Cl⁻, SO₄²⁻, and NO₃⁻.
+     - **Reactions involved:**
+       - R–Na + Ca²⁺ → R₂–Ca + 2Na⁺
+       - R–Na + Mg²⁺ → R₂–Mg + 2Na⁺
+     - **Regeneration step:**
+       - After exhaustion, resins are regenerated using concentrated brine (NaCl) solution to restore Na⁺ ions.
+       - R₂–Ca + 2NaCl → 2R–Na + CaCl₂
+     - **Advantages:**
-     - Produces soft water for industrial use.
+       - Produces completely soft water suitable for industrial use and boilers.
        - Removes both temporary and permanent hardness.
-     - Faster and more efficient than lime-soda method.
+       - Faster, continuous, and more efficient than lime-soda or zeolite processes.
+       - Compact, easy to operate, and requires minimal maintenance.
+     - **Applications:**
+       - Domestic water softeners, power plants, textile industries, and boiler feedwater preparation.

 ### 🧾 **Final Output Expectations**